hak23/Lane_Detection/README.md

 # README #

 This is a basic Lane detection program.
 Detect lines using Hough Transform and fit a line on points.
+Tested on Windows 7.

 ### How to run the program? ###
-`python lane_detect.py`
+####Dependencies####
+* Clone the repository/download the code
+* On console

 * Quick summary
 * Version